 The station building, a single storey, was in typical North British Railway style, but in stone and brick, not timber.

-The signal box, in the goods yard, became a ground frame in 1932, but signalling remained until closure.
+The signal box (1895), in the goods yard on the north side of the main railway, became a ground frame in 1932, but signalling remained until closure.

 The station building and railway cottage are now private houses and the goods shed still stands.